 LAUSD Human Relations Commission (HRC) Agenda and Minutes 2015/16

-- Let's Talk - Important conversations about troubling times
+- Let's Talk - Politics

 "What truly makes our country great is its diversity.
 I've seen that beauty in so many ways over the years.
 Whether we are born here or seek refuge here, there's a place for us all.
 We must remember it's not my America or your America.
 It's our America."
 Michelle Obama, 2019

 In times of conflict, divisive rhetoric, and information overload, students benefit from opportunities for meaningful dialogue about the issues that we are facing today.
 Let’s Talk has articles and lesson plans on crises and conflicts, politics and government.